Donating toys or other items

 - Items must be unwrapped (no gift wrapping please).

-- Stuffed animals must be new with no small pieces (e.g. beaded eyes, scarves, hats).
+- Stuffed animals must be new with tags and no small pieces (e.g. beaded eyes, scarves, hats).

 We cannot accept: